Athelges paguri (Rathke, 1843)

 Distribution and Habitat

-This species' host, Pagurus bernhardus, is a familar resident of the intertidal zone all around Britain and Ireland, and it appears that A. paguri may occur wherever its host is found, though it is poorly recorded.
-There are records of it from the Solent, north-west Wales, Northumberland, the Firth of Clyde and off the north coast of Ireland.
-It has also been recorded intertidally in Midlothian and East Lothian in 2020 and 2021, found on the abdomen of P. bernhardus (inhabiting Periwinkle and Rough Whelk shells) collected in a shallow rockpools around mid-tide.
+This species' host, Pagurus bernhardus, is a familiar resident of the intertidal zone all around Britain and Ireland, and it appears that A. paguri may occur wherever its host is found, though it is poorly recorded.
+There are records of it from the Solent, north-west Wales, Northumberland, the Firth of Clyde, south-east Scotland, and off the north coast of Ireland.
+In south-east Scotland, the species has been found on the abdomen of P. bernhardus inhabiting Periwinkle and Rough Whelk shells collected in shallow rockpools around mid-tide.

 Naylor, E. & A. Brandt.
 2015.
 Intertidal Marine Isopods.
 Synopses of the British Fauna (New Series), No. 3.
 Field Studies Council, for The Linnean Society of London.